 Kosar’s sculpted appliances were marvelous.

 Brian Wendling, the man walking the tightrope in my early photograph DEATH, played one of the zombies attacking my daughter Sadie.
-Look how good Kosar did with his make-up.
-Anthony is the man.

-My star A. Michael Baldwin on set, having fun.
+My star A. Michael Baldwin on set.

-Me with Brian and my daughter Sadie on set.
+Me with my daughter Sadie on set.

-My brother-in-law Felix helping run camera.
+My brother-in-law Felix Mercader helped run camera.

-March 14, 2013 at 10:11 pm |
+March 14, 2013 at 10:11 pm

 This is amazing.
 Thanks for sharing.

-March 15, 2013 at 6:32 am |
+March 15, 2013 at 6:32 am

-Thanks for this update
+Thanks for this update 🙂

 It must be a thrill to work along side you and your team.